 What Is A Common Law Relationship In Alberta

 Property Division For Common Law Separation Splitting Up Property

-If parties are married, an automatic entitlement exists for spouses to a share in the marital assets upon divorce.
+If the parties have legal married status, an automatic entitlement exists for spouses to a share in the marital assets upon divorce.
 AIPs share that automoatic entitlement.
 However, non-AIP couples that lack the legal married status lack an automatic entitlement to assets of the relationship if it ends.
-With that said, the law in Alberta allows common law couples to make a claim for property acquired or increased in value during the relationship.
-Our family law team at Kahane Law Office has the experience necessary to assist individuals with their common law property division issues, whether the parties are AIPs or not.
+With that said, the law in Alberta allows non-AIP common law couples to make a claim for property acquired or increased in value during the relationship.
+Our family law team at Kahane Law Office has the experience necessary to assist individuals with their property division issues, whether the parties are AIPs or not.
 Our family lawyers can help individuals with a common law separation to understanding their rights and entitlements when they separate Lean more on common law property division on separation here.